capistrano-plugins/capistrano-postgresql/README.md

 template for `database.yml` on the server.

 You can configure the template location.
 For example:
-`set :postgresql_templates_path, "config"` and the template will be copied to `config/postgresql.yml.erb`.
+`set :pg_templates_path, "config"` and the template will be copied to `config/postgresql.yml.erb`.

 ### More Capistrano automation?